Monday, August 30, 2010

 We decided this year to start our garden.
 We're starting with some fall crops, and crossing our fingers.

-square foot gardening technique, in a raised bed.
+We are using the square foot gardening technique, in a raised bed.
 This is really popular in Northern Virginia for a couple reasons.
 The first is that you can grow more vegetable plants in less space.
 The second, well, is Virginia clay, the predominant type of soil around here.
 It's not completely unarable, but it's a b!tch to dig holes in.
 We opted to set a cedar box on top of our existing soil, and use the recommended blend of 1/3 topsoil, 1/3 compost and 1/3 peat.

 This is what the garden looks like filled with soil and the square foot boxes marked off with kite string.